Open-Technology-Foundation/bash_docstring/README.md

 The -e switch determines whether to `eval` docstring lines, useful if you wish to include display of current variables within the docstring.
 This can be very useful for dynamic help text.
+Note: '``' and '\$ (' are disabled.
 See warnings below.

 If no function name specified, then `bash_docstring` looks for the docstring at the start of the script file.
 If a function name is